How to visualize Neural Networks as computation graph¶

 - Create a new notebook - “File -> New Notebook -> Python 2”

-- Copy and run below code to visualize a sample network.
+- Copy and run below code to visualize a simple network.

 import mxnet as mx user = mx.symbol.Variable('user') item = mx.symbol.Variable('item') score = mx.symbol.Variable('score') # Set dummy dimensions k = 64 max_user = 100 max_item = 50 # user feature lookup user = mx.symbol.Embedding(data = user, input_dim = max_user, output_dim = k) # item feature lookup item = mx.symbol.Embedding(data = item, input_dim = max_item, output_dim = k) # predict by the inner product, which is elementwise product and then sum net = user * item net = mx.symbol.sum_axis(data = net, axis = 1) net = mx.symbol.Flatten(data = net) # loss layer net = mx.symbol.LinearRegressionOutput(data = net, label = score) # Visualize your network mx.viz.plot_network(net)

-You should be able to see computation graph something like below:
+You should see computation graph something like the following image: